instructor-ai/instructor/docs/blog/posts/constitutional-ai-or-validation.md

     return mutation(value)
 ```

-We should be able to define new types that are powered by probabilsitic models and use them in the same way we use define validators in Pydantic.
+We should be able to define new types that are powered by probabilistic models and use them in the same way we use define validators in Pydantic.

 ## Probabilistic Validation in Software 3.0